Skip to content

 import json

-forecast = json.loads(body)
+forecast = json.loads(data)

 go